fed26sto-fundamentals/calculator-antxhan/README.md

 - [ ] fix: can't divide forever, it stops or turns into 0.
 Should be an error message maybe.
 - [ ] fix: set limit on how long numbers can be.
 - [ ] fix(style): css active not activating on buttons when using keyboard.
-- [ ] style: when operator is active, change background.
-- [ ] style: responsive display font-size
+- [ ] style: responsive display font-size.
 - [ ] style: button active transition out timing.
+- [ ] fix: short window height hides calculator overflow.